British Privateering Enterprise in the Eighteenth Century

 David J. Starkey

-David J Starkey is Director of the Maritime Historical Studies Centre at the University of Hull.
+David J Starkey is Professor of Maritime History and Director of the Maritime Historical Studies Centre at the University of Hull.

 Preface Introduction Part 1: Character 1.
 Origins and Regulation 2.
 Private Men-of-War and 'Letters of Marque' 3.
 Risks and Rewards Part 2: Scale 4.
 1702-1712: 'Their Privateers will be Lords and Ours will be Beggars' 5.
 1718-1720: 'To Cruise on the Spaniards under His Majesty's Commission' 6.
 1739-1748: 'Good Pickings for Privateers of Force' 7.
 1756-1762: 'Small Ship, Vessels, or Boats, being, or Pretending to be, English Privateers' 8.
 1777-1783: 'Additional Forces' Part 3: Signficance 9.
 Constraints and Determinants 10.
 'Private Interests Inseparable from... the Public Interests of the British Nation'?
 11. 'The Finest Opportunity'?
 Appendices 1.
 Primary Source Materials: Problems and Methods 2.
 Monthly Activity Rates of Private Men-of-War, 1702-1783 3.
 Outfitting Costs 4.
 Share Values 5.
 Five Prize Accounts 6.
 Crew Composition, Royal Family Private Ships-of-War, 1747 7.
 Commissioned Vessels by Region, 1793-1801 8.
 Commissioned Vessels by Region, 1803-1815 Bibliography Index